-2018 2017
+2019 2018

-Time restrictions:

-Subsequent years' operations \$ 575,000 \$ 393,750
+Time restrictions: Subsequent years' operations \$ 50,000 \$ 575,000

 Purpose restrictions:

-Program operations 4,259,851 3,987,442
+Program operations 2,153,337 4,259,851

-Child Care Facilities fund - 217,813

-Total purpose restrictions 4,834,851 4,599,005

 Time and purpose restrictions:

-Revolving Loan fund 16,457,015 15,738,726
+Revolving Loan Fund 13,023,484 16,457,015

-Education fund 8,747,321 6,901,132
+Education Fund 16,448,164 8,747,321

-Healthy Foods fund 15,287,793 15,318,234
+Healthy Foods Fund 15,233,508 15,287,793

-SPARCC 5,243,949 7,799,863
+SPARCC 948,710 5,243,949

-Healthy Communities Innovation fund - 205,621
+Healthy Communities Innovation Fund 1,250,000 -

-Total time and purpose restrictions 45,736,078 45,963,576
+Total time and purpose restrictions 46,903,866 45,736,078

-Total temporarily restricted net assets \$ 50,570,929 \$ 50,562,581
+Total donor restricted net assets \$ 49,107,203 \$ 50,570,929

 LIIF has received a number of capital grants available for use in support of loan funds with donor time and purpose restrictions, including loan capital, loan loss reserves and credit enhancement.
-LIIF accounts for these funds as temporarily restricted net assets.
-LIIF releases grants to unrestricted net assets as donor restrictions are met through meeting the purpose of the grant or the expiration of time.
+LIIF accounts for these funds as net assets with donor restrictions.
+LIIF releases grants to net assets without donor restrictions as donor restrictions are met through meeting the purpose of the grant or the expiration of time.

-Temporarily restricted net assets - (1) Revolving Loan Fund represents capital grants used to fund loans, provide credit anhancement to loans, or to cover loan losses (2) Child Care Facilities Fund represents grants received to be used as capital grants to enhance, preserve or create child care facilities spaces.
-(3) Education Fund represents grants received from the U.S. Department of Education to be used as credit enhancement for loans supporting charter school facilities.
-(4) Healthy Foods Fund represents grants received from the CDFI Fund to be used to support fresh food retail outlets in underserved communities.
-(5) SPARCC represents grants from foundations to support LIIF new infrastructure investments lead to equitable and healthy opportunities for everyone.
-(6) Healthy Communities Innovation Fund represents capital designated for higher risk, high mission and high social return loans and are time and purpose restricted.
+Net assets with donor restrictions - (1) Revolving Loan Fund represents capital grants used to fund loans, provide credit enhancements to loans, or to cover loan losses.
+(2) Education Fund represents grants received from the U.S. Department of Education to be used as credit enhancement for loans supporting charter school facilities.
+(3) Healthy Foods Fund represents grants received from the CDFI Fund to be used to support fresh food retail outlets in underserved communities.
+(4) SPARCC represents grants from foundations to support LIIF new infrastructure investments lead to equitable and healthy opportunities for everyone.
+(5) Healthy Communities Innovation Fund represents a contribution restricted for higher risk, high mission and high social return loans and are time and purpose restricted.